Mastering Angular

 • Writing Unit Tests with Jasmine

-• Setting Up a Productive Testing Environment with Karma
+• Setting Up and Understanding a Karma-Based Test Environment

 • Writing Testable Angular Code

-• Testing your Models, Services, Pipes, and Component Logic with Isolated Tests
+• Testing Models, Services, Pipes, and Component Logic with Isolated Unit Tests

-• Angular Testing Utility APIs: Testing with the DOM in Mind
+• Angular Testing Utility APIs: TestBed, ComponentFixture, and Testing with the DOM in Mind

 • LAB - Unit Testing in Angular